 If you’re still relying on expensive recruitment agencies, referrals and posting one-at-a-time job ads to fill your vacant positions, there’s a lot you’re missing out on.
 From losing precious productivity, not building your pipeline, and delivering a weak candidate experience offering prospects little excitement- your employer brand takes a strong hit by not being able to live up to its full potential due to this missing link.

-2) Inefficient candidate shortlisting:
+2) Inefficient CV shortlisting:

 The possibility of finding your future superstar amongst the pool of applicants should excite hiring managers, not overwhelm them.
 If your workflows are primarily dependent on eco unfriendly CV hardcopies, you’re definitely behind times.